-Harvest saeson: late, end of September
+Harvest saeson: late September

 Frost resistance: very good, we recommend planting up to 400 m above sea level